-\end{thm} We point out that the moment assumption in the previous theorem is not optimal.
-In a subsequent work, we will show that without moment condition, $(Z_n(\omega)o)$ converges almost surely to the chamber at infinity $\psi(\bnd (\omega))$ in the polyhedral sense, that is, for the topology of the polyhedral compactification (the analogue of the maximal Satake compactification of symmetric spaces), see \cite[\S 3.4]{rousseau23}.
-We conjecture that the Theorem \ref{thm intro rw} holds if $\mu$ is only assumed to have finite first moment
+\end{thmi} Here we denoted by $\bnd $ the natural projection~\eqref{eq bnd} and by $\theta$ the type function on $X$, see Section \ref{section intro gen imm}.
+We point out that the moment assumption in the previous theorem is not optimal.
+We conjecture that Theorem \ref{thm intro rw} holds if $\mu$ is only assumed to have finite first moment

-and that under a finite second moment assumption, one can prove a central limit theorem using the strategy of Benoist and Quint in \cite{benoist_quint16CLTlineargroups}.
-Let us also mention that this result relies on the specific geometry of $\adt$-buildings and the fact that we used a symmetric measure: Theorem \ref{thm intro rw} no longer holds for $\tilde{C}_2$ or $\tilde{G}_2$-buildings even in the algebraic case, as there exist Zariski-dense discrete subgroups of algebraic groups over non-Archimedean local fields whose limit cones lie in proper facets of the model Weyl chamber \cite{quint02}. \paragraph{}
+and that under a finite second moment assumption, one can prove a central limit theorem using the strategy of Benoist and Quint drawn in \cite{benoist_quint16CLTlineargroups}.
+Let us also mention that this result relies on the specific geometry of $\adt$-buildings and the fact that we used a symmetric measure: Theorem~\ref{thm intro rw} no longer holds for $\tilde{C}_2$ or $\tilde{G}_2$-buildings even in the algebraic case, as there exist Zariski-dense discrete subgroups of algebraic groups over non-Archimedean local fields associated to these buildings whose limit cones lie in proper facets of the model Weyl chamber \cite{quint02}.

-The aforementioned results can be translated in the algebraic setting.
-For a general presentation to Bruhat-Tits buildings, we refer to \cite{bruhat_tits84}, \cite{weiss09} and \cite{kaletha_prasad23}.
-Let $\mathbf{G}$ be a connected semisimple (or even reductive quasi-split) algebraic group defined over a separable non-Archimedean field $K$ or, more generally, a division algebra.
-Consider the associated Bruhat-Tits building $X= \Delta^{\text{BT}}(\mathbf{G})$, as defined in \cite{bruhat_tits84}.
-If the valuation is discrete, then $X$ is automatically complete, but some care is needed when the valuation is dense.
-Precise conditions for $X$ to be metrically complete in this case are given in \cite{martin_schillewaert_steinke_struyve13}.
-Namely, the field or division algebra must be spherically complete.
-In any case, if the field is just assumed complete, then the spherical building at infinity $\bdinf= \Delta(\mathbf{G})$ of $X$ is well-defined, and we have the identification